elijah-farrell/portfolio-template01/README.md

 ## 📄 License

-MIT License - feel free to use this template for your portfolio!
+MIT License - feel free to use this tempalte for your portfolio!